Jamaica’s 5 most destructive hurricanes

 Hurricane Gilbert: A Category 5 Nightmare Haunts Jamaica

-Hurricane Gilbert, a monstrous Category 5 storm, carved a path of devastation across Jamaica in September 1988.
+Hurricane Gilbert, a monstrous Category 5 hurricane, carved a path of devastation across Jamaica in September 1988.
 This powerful hurricane, the strongest in the Atlantic until 2005, unleashed its fury on the island, leaving indelible scars.

 Unprecedented Destruction